-Sarah Peverley says: Inheritance in the Seven Kingdoms is based on real medieval laws, often prone to contradictory interpretations.
+Sarah Peverley: Inheritance in the Seven Kingdoms is based on real medieval laws, often prone to contradictory interpretations.

 Generally speaking, the law of primogeniture seems to govern the Iron Throne, which females can claim in the event of no male heir.
 Or they can act until a young king comes of age, as Cersei attempted to do.
 But her current claim rests solely on the power she wields.

-Gordon McKelvie says: There have been plenty of unpopular queens with too much influence and power.
+Gordon McKelvie: There have been plenty of unpopular queens with too much influence and power.
 Cersei seems to share their qualities.

 I can't think of any historical example where a king (with no children) dies and passes the crown to his mother.
 No one in medieval England made such a dramatic grab for power like Cersei did.

 The dragon queen's journey has been impressive, starting out as the timid daughter of Aerys Targaryen, the "Mad King" who was overthrown by Robert Baratheon.
 She went on to become an assertive ruler with a formidable army and dragons.

 Her ambition earned her the loyalty of many aides and allies.
 She fought to abolish slavery and now has her sights set on the Iron Throne, where she plans to end the vicious cycle of power politics.